dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1818: Belonging connects individuals to community and culture.
+### T1818: National pride connects us to community and heritage.

 |Support|
 |---|